Rent vs Buy in Illinois (2026 Cost Analysis + Calculator)

 Does Illinois' fiscal situation affect housing values?

 Illinois' pension funding challenges have contributed to population outmigration over the past decade, particularly from Chicago and collar counties.
 This creates a structural headwind for home price appreciation that does not exist in growth states like Texas or Florida.
 Buyers should factor moderate appreciation assumptions into long-term planning.
-That said, Chicago's global city status and large employment base provide a floor under values in core neighborhoods.
+Chicago's global city status and large employment base do provide a floor under values in core neighborhoods.

 What is the break-even point for buying in Illinois?